OCHA-DAP/pa-anticipatory-action/analyses/bgd/README.md

 ## Background information

+Work on the Bangladesh pilot began in early 2020.
-Building on the work by individual agencies, such as the IFRC, WFP, FAO and NGOs, the pilot will methodologically combine three components, scaling-up anticipatory humanitarian action in Bangladesh:
+Building on the work by individual agencies, such as the IFRC, WFP, FAO and NGOs, the pilot has methodologically combined three components, scaling-up anticipatory humanitarian action in Bangladesh:

 i) A robust forecasting embedded in a clear decision-making process (the model).
-The pilot will use a government run and endorsed early warning system, combining a 10-day probabilistic flood forecast for operational readiness and a 5-day deterministic flood forecast for activation of anticipatory action.
-This trigger has been successfully used by IFRC and WFP in the past.
+The pilot uses a government run and endorsed early warning system, combining a 15-day probabilistic flood forecast for operational readiness and a 5-day deterministic flood forecast for activation of anticipatory action.
+A similar trigger has been successfully used by IFRC and WFP in the past.

 ii) Pre-agreed, coordinated, multi-sectoral actions that can fundamentally